 Hear The Children’s Cry: A Response To The Heartbreaking Complex Of Crises Affecting Jamaican Children

-OUR FOUNDING LEADERSHIP TEAM: The six professionals who came together to launch Hear The Children’s Cry in 2002.
+OUR FOUNDING LEADERSHIP TEAM: The six professionals who came together to serve as early board members of Hear The Children’s Cry.
 They are, from left: Celta Kirkland, Mike Watson, Alice Watson, Founder Betty Ann Blaine, Acting Executive Director Maxine Taylor Cooper and Nigel Cooper.